Frequently asked questions: Students

 At which stage of processing is my application at the moment?

-During the peak season for applications by students, you can follow customer bulletins on the queue of applications.
+During the peak season for students’ applications, you can follow our customer bulletins on the processing queue of residence permit applications.

 When will the decision be made?
 Can I or my educational institution expedite the decision?

 You or your educational institution cannot expedite the decision.
-Please fill in all the required sections in the application form carefully and attach all the necessary appendices to your application.
-If any information is missing, you will be asked to provide further clarifications, which will delay the processing.
+Please fill in the application carefully and attach all the necessary attachments to the application.
+Missing information will delay the processing of the application.

-I have submitted my application online.
-How do I receive the decision?
+I have submitted an online application.
+How will I be informed of the decision?

-If the decision is positive, a residence permit card will be manufactured for you.
-The card will be sent to the embassy or consulate where you identified yourself and gave your fingerprints.
+If the decision is positive, you will be manufactured a residence permit card.
+The card will be sent to the mission where you proved your identity and gave your fingerprints.

 I am coming to Finland through the Erasmus Mundus programme to study at a university.
 My studies will take a year and nine months.
 This includes a 4-month student exchange in Germany.
 Can I obtain a residence permit right away for the entire period and do I need a separate residence permit for Germany?